orthanc-mirrors/orthanc-book/Sphinx/source/faq/nginx.rst

        ...
     }

-The ``cHVibGljOmhlbGxv`` corresponds to the `Base64 encoding
+The ``cHVibGljOmhlbGxv`` string corresponds to the `Base64 encoding
 <https://en.wikipedia.org/wiki/Base64>`__ of the string
 ``public:hello``, as can be seen using the following bash command line::

-  $ echo -n 'public:hello' |base64
+  $ echo -n 'public:hello' | base64
   cHVibGljOmhlbGxv

 Note that more fine-grained access control can be achieved using :ref:`Python plugins <python_authorization>` or the :ref:`advanced authorization plugin <authorization>`.

-Also, note that the ``admin`` user has full access to the REST API, including POST/PUT/DELTE requests.
+Also, note that the ``admin`` user has full access to the REST API, including POST/PUT/DELETE requests.

 .. _nginx-cors: